-At Cajon Valley we developed the “World of Work” curriculum.
-This modern and unique curriculum is based upon the only vetted and proven formula to help guide students to their “future self” in the work place.
-It combines a student’s likes, desires, interests and abilities and opens the door for them to learn about careers.
-The US Department of Education has taken note and had our staff back to Washington DC multiple times.
-The international community has sent delegations to tour our schools and see this program live.
+As mentioned in number 1 above, Cajon Valley developed the “World of Work” curriculum.
+This modern and unique curriculum is based upon the only vetted and proven formula to help guide students to their “future self” in the workplace.
+The US Department of Education has taken note and invited our staff back to Washington DC multiple times to present on the curriculum.
+Jim has himself attended a recent conference in New York, held at the United Nations Building, to address those in attendance on Cajon Valley’s work on this critical curriculum.
+The international community has sent multiple delegations to tour Cajon Valley schools and see this program live and in action.

-The key is that the WOW curriculum is being sold to other districts.
-I was part of the team that turned this idea into a business.
-As our State funds decrease we are the only district in the United States that I know of that has a product for sale which brings revenue into the general fund.
+Even more unique is that the WOW curriculum is being sold to other districts.
+Jim was part of the team that turned this idea into a business.
+As our State funds decrease Cajon Valley is the only district in the United States known to have a curriculum for sale which brings revenue into the general fund.
 This money, now more than ever, is needed to help our students receive the education they deserve.

-3. Keeping our kids safe.
-In 2018, I spearheaded a complete review of our District’s safety and security protocols and procedures.
-We brought in experts not only in the area of campus security related to the physical structure, which is where most districts stop their efforts.
-Instead we went beyond.
-With the use of Federal monies we engaged experts to actually interact with our staff and students.
-From there we developed our safety plans that are no longer just a dusty binder on a shelf in the front office that no one can ever find when needed.
-Along with the plans we worked with El Cajon Police and the San Diego Sheriff’s Department to conduct walk through drills and train our staff and students.
-With the added Federal funding we brought on our director of Campus Safety and Security who has an extensive background in local law enforcement to coordinate our plans.
+- Keeping our kids safe.
+The El Cajon Police Officer’s Association and San Diego Deputy Sherrif’s Association both endorse Jim and recognize his efforts to keep your children safe at school.
+Jim spearheaded a complete review of the District’s safety and security protocols and procedures.
+He brought in experts in the area of campus security related to the physical structure, which is where most districts stop their efforts.
+Instead of stopping, Jim and Cajon Valley went beyond.
+With the use of Federal monies they engaged experts to actually interact with the staff and students.
+From there Cajon Valley developed real safety plans that are no longer just a dusty binder on a shelf in the front office that no one can ever find when needed.
+Along with the plans the District worked with El Cajon Police and the San Diego Sheriff’s Department to conduct walk through drills and train our staff and students.
+With the added Federal funding Cajon Valley brought on a director of Campus Safety and Security who has an extensive background in local law enforcement to coordinate the plans.

-I am proud to have presented our process to the California School Boards Association annual conference and the National School Safety Advocacy Council conference in Nevada.
-Cajon Valley is looked as the leader in school safety not only in San Diego County but throughout the state.
+Jim is proud to have presented Cajon Valley’s process to the California School Boards Association annual conference and the National School Safety Advocacy Council conference in Nevada.
+Cajon Valley is looked to as the leader in school safety not only in San Diego County but throughout the state.